-2.3.2.
-How the US Weather Bureau could have fought back
+2.2.2.3 How the US Weather Bureau could have fought back

-It is not known what the USWB did to meet the competition.
+It is not known what USWB did to challenge the competition.
 What follows is a counterfactual speculation to show what actions could have been taken.
-The USWB could, for example, have decided not to issue weather forecasts on occasions when they were uncertain, about 40% of the time.
-This sounds ridiculous, but let us see what it leads us to.
+The US Weather Bureau could, for example, have decided not to issue weather forecasts on occasions when they were uncertain, about 40% of the time.
+This sounds ridiculous, but let us see what it leads us to (Figure 27).

 Figure 2.7.
-The USWB forecast matrix when it abstains from making forecasts (indicated by "???") on 40 days out of 100.
+The USWB forecast matrix when the Bureau abstains from making forecasts (indicated by "???")
+40 days out of 100.

-The movie industries' moguls and the power industries' tycoons might then have reasoned like this: "To be on the safe side, let us interpret '???', in our own interest, as if 'no rain' or 'rain' respectively had been forecast."
+The movie industry's moguls and the power industry's tycoons might then have reasoned like this: "To be on the safe side, let us interpret '???' in our own interest, as if 'no rain' or 'rain' respectively had been forecast."
 In the case of the movie industry this would have resulted in the forecast matrix in Figure 2.8a.